 Bandhavgarh National Park

-Bandhavgarh National Park is one of the popular national parks in India located in the Umaria district of Madhya Pradesh.
-Bandhavgarh was declared a national park in 1968, with an area of 105 km2.
-The buffer is spread over the forest divisions of Umaria and Katni and totals 437 km2.
+Bandhavgarh is one of the popular national parks in India located in the Umaria district of Madhya Pradesh.
+Tourists love to visit the park specially for Bandhavgarh Tiger Sightings The buffer is spread over the forest divisions of Umaria and Katni and totals 437 km2.
 The park derives its name from the most prominent hillock of the area, which was said to be given by Hindu Lord Rama to his brother Lakshmana to keep a watch on Lanka (Ceylon).
-Hence the name Bandhavgarh (Sanskrit: Brother’s Fort).
+Hence the name Bandhavgarh (Sa3nskrit: Brother’s Fort).

 Bandhavgarh has one of the highest density of Bengal tigers known in the world, and is home to some famous named tigers which are large in size and are beutiful.
 Charger, an animal so named because of his habit of charging at elephants and tourists (whom he nonetheless did not harm), was the first healthy male known to be living in Bandhavgarh since the 1990s.
 A female known as Sita, who once appeared on the cover of National Geographic and is considered as the second most photographed tiger in the world, was also to be found in Bandhavgarh for many years.
 Almost all the tigers of Bandhavgarh today are descendants of Sita and Charger.
 Their daughter Mohini, son Langru and B2 also maintained their tradition for frequent sighting and moving close to tourist jeeps.

 Mohini, became prominent following Sita’s death.
 She mated with Mahaman Tiger.
 She later died of her wounds from a vehicle accident.